cpfaff/Open-Science-Paper/README.md

 ## Prerequisites

-To get started with this document a working installation of LaTeX is required.
-Depending on your choice of LaTeX distribution and the type of installation (full/subset), packages required for the document might have to be installed additionally.
+To get started with this document a working installation of LaTeX and R is required.
+Depending on your LaTeX distribution and the type of installation (full/subset), packages required for the document might have to be installed additionally.
 Some LaTeX distributions (e.g MiKTeX, TeX Live) offer package managers which help you with this task.
+In R you have to install the Knitr package which is documented here: https://github.com/yihui/knitr.

 ## Usage